spectatora/drupal-10-dummy-content/README.md

-# How to install Drupal 10 and generate dummy content in 10mins
+# How to install Drupal 10 and generate dummy content in 10 min

 # We have